dbrennand/dbrennand.github.io/content/blog/:covid-19-app.md

     - I'm using Windows so I used [chocolatey](https://chocolatey.org/) to install it using the following command: `choco install azure-cli -y`

-2. Login to my Azure account using the command: `az login`.
+2. Log in to my Azure account using the command: `az login`.

 3. From my project repository, run the following command: `az webapp up --sku F1 --name <app-name>`.